pranavc28/blog/content/posts/generative-ui-tinker.md

 In this case, I was particularly interested in observing the model generate real-time updates using time-based state changes.
 This was not something explicitly encoded in the prompt, yet the model inferred from training patterns that dynamic updates would enhance the user experience—demonstrating genuine learned understanding rather than mere template replication.

-These qualitative results validate the PPO approach, but implementing this system revealed important practical considerations about infrastructure and tooling.
+These qualitative results validate the GRPO approach, but implementing this system revealed important practical considerations about infrastructure and tooling.

 ## Technical Considerations and Lessons Learned with Tinker